Ahmed Daghim

-Ahmed Daghim (born 7 April 2001) is a Danish-Palestinian professional footballer who plays as winger for B.93.
+Ahmed Daghim (born 7 April 2001) is a professional footballer who plays as winger.
+Born in Denmark, he has represented Palestine most recently at youth level.
+He is the older brother of fellow professional footballer Adam Daghim.

 Club career

 Copenhagen

 Daghim first played in Humlebæk Boldklub, before moving to Frederiksberg-based club FA 2000 and later B.93 in the Copenhagen neighbourhood of Østerbro, before joining the football school of FC Copenhagen in 2012.
 He made his senior debut on 27 September 2018 in a Danish Cup match against Viby IF, which ended in a 0–3 win for Copenhagen.
 In the match, he came on as a substitute in the 76th minute for Pieros Sotiriou.
 On 10 February 2019, Daghim made his Danish Superliga debut in a 6–1 win over OB.
 Although he was only utilised twice in the championship round in the following years, he still won the Danish league title with Copenhagen.

 Loan to HamKam

 On 20 December 2019, Copenhagen confirmed that Daghim had extended his contract until 2023 and would join Norwegian club HamKam on loan for 2020.
 He made his debut for the club on 3 July 2020 in a 2–3 loss to Kongsvinger, after football activities had been resumed as part of the COVID-19 pandemic.
 Later that week, he made his first start in a 2–0 loss to Lillestrøm.
 He returned to Copenhagen after the season, as HamKam finished in a disappointing 9th place of the second-tier Norwegian First Division.